rzyns/civitai-data-manager/README.md

 - **🔥 Manual model page**: Add a way for users to add manually (via json file and directory scan) - useful if a model was never available on Civitai but downloaded elsewhere.
 - **Handling multiple config.json**: Best way to be 100% efficient for testing and multiple use cases.
 - **File Sorting**: Add option to select the default type of sorting in the generated browser (in the future config file).
-- **Filters**: Add option to filter models by Author or Base Model.
 - **Dark Mode**: Integrate dark mode in the templates.

 ### Misc.